 Interpretative summary

-Dairy Industry Today: Survey of winter housing and bedding practices on Vermont organic dairy farms.
+Dairy Industry Today:

+Survey design and implementation quantifies winter housing and bedding types used on Vermont organic dairy farms.
 Andrews.
-At least 27% of Vermont dairy farms are certified organic, and there is a knowledge gap on the types of indoor housing used for lactating dairy cattle on these farms.
-We report a successful survey approach and questionnaire obtaining estimates of the frequency and diversity of winter housing and bedding systems for lactating dairy cows on organic dairy farms in Vermont, a region where winter weather can be severe and cattle may be housed indoors due to inclement weather, especially during non-grazing seasons.
+At least 27% of Vermont dairy farms are certified organic, and there is a knowledge gap regarding the types of indoor housing used for lactating dairy cattle on these farms.
+In Vermont, winter weather can be severe and cattle may be housed indoors due inclement weather, especially during non-grazing seasons.
+We report on our successful survey approach and questionnaire obtaining estimates of the frequency and diversity of winter housing and bedding types and systems for lactating dairy cows on Vermont organic dairy farms.

 Survey design and implementation quantifies winter housing and bedding types used on Vermont organic dairy farms

-Tucker Andrews1, Caitlin Jeffrey2, Rachel Gilker3, Deborah A. Neher1, John W. Barlow2
+Tucker Andrews1, Caitlin E. Jeffrey2, Rachel E. Gilker3, Deborah A. Neher1, John W. Barlow2

 1Department of Plant and Soil Science, University of Vermont, Burlington 05405